 Why wait until you’re booked for a speech to develop your speech introduction?
 Write one out now, print it, and read it to a few people in your network and ask for their feedback.
 If you are a Toastmaster, use your professional speech introduction in a standard Toastmasters speech.
 Of course, you will probably have to present only a part of your professional speech since most Toastmasters clubs limit your speech time.

-Personally, I insist prepared speech intros are used when my speaking mentoring clients are presenting their speeches to me during my one-on-one or group speaker mentoring sessions.
+Personally, I insist prepared speech intros are used in our weekly professional speaking practice group called Speakers Speak LIVE.
 So, if you have a speaking mentor or coach, be sure to include your speech intro during your practice sessions.